000pp/hexodus/README.md

 <br>

 ## Documentation
-In the [documentation](https://github.com/000pp/hexodus/wiki) you can find orientations of how to use Hexodus commands, known errors by the community or the developer(s) and a possible solution for the problem.
+In the [documentation](https://github.com/000pp/hexodus/wiki), you can find guidance on how to use Hexodus commands, information on known errors reported by the community or by the developers, and possible solutions to those issues.

 <br>

 ## Installation
-It's suggested to use [pipx](https://github.com/pypa/pipx) to install the project locally, so you can run it from everywhere and make the things easier.
+We recommend using [pipx](https://github.com/pypa/pipx) to install the project, so you can run it from anywhere and make things easier.

 ### Linux
 ```